FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 The reply also stated that similar to what is happening in other counties seeking admittance

-to the scheme, that the local authority would lead on the rigorous analysis required in--- 20
+to the scheme, that the local authority would lead on the rigorous analysis required in
+---
+20

 accordance with the I.S.
 465 protocol and on the estimation of quantum and make the